redixhumayun/learnings/concurrency.md

 ### Atomics
 Atomics are a complicated low-level topic that form the foundation on top of which mutexes are built.

-An atomic operation is an indivisible operation
+An atomic operation is an indivisible operation.

 #### Operations In Atomics